lucrnz/site/content/read.md

 ## Read articles

-Articles that I read lately that I felt the need to share/ I agreed with them.
+Articles that I read lately and felt the need to share/ I agreed with them.

 The date corresponds to the time I read it, not the time the article was published.